-ARTICLE INFO ABSTRACT Article History: Received 15 th August, 2017 Received in revised form 25 th September, 2017 Accepted 28 th October, 2017 Published online 28 th November, 2017 Key Words: Carbon Trading, Clean Development Mechanism, Global Warming, Kyoto Protocol Carbon trading is a transferable pollution trading system.
-It is an exchange of credits betweer nations designed to reduce emissions of carbon dioxide.
-Carbon credits are measured in units or Certified Emission Reductions (CERs).
+Carbon trading is a transferable pollution trading system.
+It is an exchange of credits between nations designed to reduce emissions of carbon dioxide.
+Carbon credits are measured in units of Certified Emission Reductions (CERs).
 One unit of certificate or carbon credit = 1 tonne of carbon dioxide equivalent (CO2-e).
 The carbon trade originated with the 1997 Kyoto Protocol.
 To address the issue of global warming, the United Nations Framework Convention on Climate Change (UNFCCC) was adopted in 1992, with the objective of limiting the concentration of green house gases in the atmosphere.
 Three modes of carbon trading (Kyoto mechanism)- Emissions Trading(ET), The Clean Development Mechanism(CDM), Joint Implementation(JI).

 It provides monetary incentive to reduce pollution.
 Indian companies can make profits by selling the CERs to the developed countries to meet their emission targets.
-It will gain in terms of advanced technological improvements and related foreign investments, India is expected to raise \$100 million annually by trading in carbon credits and Indian companies are expected to corner atleast 10 per cen of the global market in the initial years and according to industry estimates, Indian companies are expected to generate at least \$8.5 billion.
+It will gain in terms of advanced technological improvements and related foreign investments, India is expected to raise \$100 million annually by trading in carbon credits and Indian companies are expected to corner atleast 10 per cent of the global market in the initial years and according to industry estimates, Indian companies are expected to generate at least \$8.5 billion.
 It will contribute to the underlying theme of green house gas reduction by adopting alternative sources of energy, Superior environmental quality, Enhanced public awareness on recycling, Improvement in the quality of life of the city and efficient resource utilization.
 The paper studies carbon trading as a market mechanism tool to reduce global warming with reference to India.